monowai/flockdata.org/README.md

 * Assist in implementing compensating transactions across distributed application boundaries
 * Free text searching of data changes
 * Keeping the auditing information out of your transaction processing system
+* Learning about building graphs, search engines and loosley coupled application development.

 ### Freetext Search
 By integrating the "latest" version of data being changed in ElasticSearch, you have powerful enterprise class way of searching all your computer systems for any data value.
 Like a google search for your proprietary information.

 ### How do we talk to it?

 REST and JSON.
-Dowload, compile and deploy.
+Download, compile and deploy.
 Coming soon - a hosted version.

 ## How to use